Improved pyrotechnics : Closer to the burning graph conjecture: Introduction

 \section{Introduction}

-How fast can a rumor propagate in a graph?
-One measure of that, introduced by Bonato, Janssen and Roshanbin~\cite{bonato_intro}, is the \emph{burning number} $b(G)$ of a graph $G$.
-At step $1$, we set a vertex on fire.
-At every step $i \geq 2$, all neighbours of a vertex on fire catch fire themselves, and we set a new vertex on fire.
-If at the end of step $k$ the whole graph is on fire, then the graph is $k$-burnable.
-The burning number $b(G)$ of $G$ is defined to be the least $k$ such that $G$ is $k$-burnable.
+Graph burning is a simplified model for the spread of influence in a network.
+Associated with the process is a parameter introduced in \cite{BJR0,bonato_intro,thez}, the burning number, which quantifies the speed at which the influence spreads to every vertex.
+Graph burning is defined as follows.
+Given a graph $G$, the burning process on $G$ is a discrete-time process.
+At the beginning of the first round, all vertices are unburned.
+In each round, first all unburned vertices that have a burned neighbour become burned, and then one new unburned vertex is chosen to burn, if such a vertex is available.
+If at the end of round $k$ every vertex of $G$ is burned, then $G$ is $k$-\emph{burnable}.
+The \emph{burning number} of $G,$ written $b(G),$ is defined to be the least $k$ such that $G$ is $k$-burnable.

-A graph with $n$ isolated vertices is trivially not $(n-1)$-burnable.
-We focus on connected graphs.
+As a graph with $n$ isolated vertices is not $(n-1)$-burnable, we instead focus on connected graphs.
 Paths are an interesting special case.
-For a path $P_n$ on $n$ vertices, it is not hard to check that $b(P_n)=\lceil \sqrt{n} \rceil$.
-When introducing the notion, Bonato et al.~\cite{bonato_intro} conjectured that paths are, essentially, the worst case for the burning number of a graph.
+For a path $P_n$ on $n$ vertices, it was shown in \cite{bonato_intro} that $b(P_n)=\lceil \sqrt{n} \rceil$.
+In \cite{bonato_intro}, it was conjectured that paths have the largest burning number among connected graphs.